tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 You should never stop using the SRS, even after you "make it".
 A few minutes of SRSing each day is a hundred times better than no SRSing at all.

+### What do you think of the Core 6K deck?
+Is it a good replacement for the Tango decks?

+You don't need to "replace" Tango decks with anything.
+You'll find both decks in AnkiDrone Starter Pack.
+Try them, see which you like more.
+Core 6K is a part of Core 10K.

+Core 10K and Tango are quite similar.
+Both are TSC decks with vocabulary and sentences voiced by a native speaker.
+I recommend Tango over Core10k.
+In Tango the sentences are a little more natural, and the presented vocabulary looks more useful in everyday life.

 ### Should I read through Tae Kim while going through the Tango decks?

 Only if you don't understand some cards in the deck.